OwO Discord Bot: Complete Guide to Commands, Economy & Pets

 The OwO Bot is one of Discord’s most popular game bots, blending virtual pet collection, battling, and gambling elements into a rich text-based adventure.
-Since its launch around 2018, OwO Bot has grown explosively, surpassing 4 million servers – and cultivated a dedicated community.
+Since its launch around 2018, OwO Bot has grown explosively, surpassing 4 million Discord servers – and cultivated a dedicated community.
 In this deep dive, we’ll explore OwO’s history and appeal, how users engage with its many features (from hunting animals to PvP battles), the bot’s popularity and community presence, unique technical underpinnings, comparisons with similar bots (like Karuta and Mudae), and its unique creative use of custom Discord emojis to make it fun and addictive.

 Overview of OwO Bot